Histiocytosis intralymphatic

 This section has been translated automatically.

-The cases described have associations with rheumatoid arthritis, implanted artificial joints, dental metal implants and, in individual cases, malignancies.
-A lymphostasis caused by chronic inflammation with dilated lymph vessels in which histiocytes from the persistent inflammation accumulate is postulated.
-It is not clear what role metal particles play in this causal chain.
+The cases described show associations with rheumatoid arthritis, implanted artificial joints, dental metal implants and, in individual cases, malignancies.
+A lymph congestion caused by chronic inflammation with dilated lymph vessels in which histiocytes from the persistent inflammation accumulate is postulated.
+The role of metal particles in underlying implants or malignancies, chronic ostitis in this causal chain is still unclear.
+However, anamnestic evidence of such associations can often be found.

 Manifestation